Maven Enforcer Rule dependOnAllProjects

 is executed.
 If used in a CI pipeline or in any similar manner,

-this Maven Enforcer rule will keep the subproject up-to-date.
+this Maven Enforcer rule will keep the subproject up to date.

 General Use Case